Yasi92/read-and-recommend/testing.md

 - Check the search box size and function on the home page.
 - Type a book title that is known it exists and make sure it will be displayed.
 - Type an author name and make sure it displays all the books from that author.
-- Type a title or an author name which is known it does not exist in the database and make sure the "No Results found" text displays on the screen.
+- Type a title or an author name that exists in the database and make sure the "No Results found" text displays on the screen.
 - Click on the reset button and make sure it resets the searches and displays all books.